-So, after finding ant species in the garden, you must be wondering whether ants in garden are good or bad?
+So, after finding ant species in the garden, you must be wondering whether ants in the garden are good or bad?

-These biting ants not only sting you when caring plants in the garden but also damage your greenery.
+These biting ants not only sting you when caring for plants in the garden but also damage your greenery.

 Fortunately, you can take this benefit from having frogs in garden then why keep plant devastating ants in the garden as they weaken plant roots and make them vulnerable to diseases.

 They build deep complex nests having food storage rooms and nursery rooms that are complex structures of the nest.